Radius of Neutral Layer given Force on Considered Layer Solution

 How to Calculate Radius of Neutral Layer given Force on Considered Layer?

 How to calculate Radius of Neutral Layer given Force on Considered Layer using this online calculator?
-To use this online calculator for Radius of Neutral Layer given Force on Considered Layer, enter Young's Modulus of Beam (E), Distance from neutral layer (dnl), Area of Layer (dA) & Force on layer (F) and hit the calculate button.
+To use this online calculator for Radius of Neutral Layer given Force on Considered Layer, enter Young's Modulus of Beam (E), Distance from Neutral Layer (dnl), Area of Layer (dA) & Force on Layer (F) and hit the calculate button.
 Here is how the Radius of Neutral Layer given Force on Considered Layer calculation can be explained with given input values -> 5.7E+7 = (14000000*0.012*0.0081)/24.

 FAQ